 Construction will require changes to aspects of some heritage landscapes, including removal of some trees from Royal Parade, St Kilda Road and Domain Parklands.
 Mitigation measures aim to retain and protect as many trees as possible and to reinstate or replace trees where removal is required for construction.
 In all cases, the project's objective is to reinstate the valued heritage landscape character of these areas.

 Anzac Station will have an entry point on the edge of the Shine of Remembrance Reserve grounds.
 The design of the station entrance will be respectful of the heritage context, and strict environmental controls will be used to protect this important community asset during the construction and operation of the Metro Tunnel.

-We recognise the importance of this monument and is working closely with the Boer War Memorial Association, Heritage Victoria and the City of Port Phillip, as custodians of the monument, to determine an appropriate permanent location for the memorial.
+We recognise the importance of this monument and are working closely with the Boer War Memorial Association, Heritage Victoria and the City of Port Phillip to determine an appropriate permanent location for it at the completion of works.